waigwamacha/waigwamacha/README.md

 My name is Murage.
-I am from Kenya and currently living in Canada, where I work at the FORBOW lab as a data analyst.
-I analyse neuroimaging data using python, pandas, numpy to understand the early indicators mental illness in youth.
+I am currently living in Canada, where I work at the FORBOW lab as a data analyst.
+I analyse neuroimaging data using python, pandas, numpy to understand the early indicators of mental illness in youth.

 ## 🔧 Technologies & Tools